 Many countries prohibit dealing with specifically identified countries or persons acting on their behalf, as well as transactions involving certain named narcotics traffickers and terrorists.
-Consult the Trade Compliance team if you have any questions or concerns.
+Consult the Trade Compliance team or the Legal Department if you have any questions or concerns.